MitchellCash/ansible-anu/README.md

 ## Requirements

-This is tested on both Ubuntu 14.04 (Trusty Tahr) and Ubuntu 16.04 (Xenial Xerus).
+ANU is tested on both Ubuntu 14.04 (Trusty Tahr) and Ubuntu 16.04 (Xenial Xerus).

 **Ansible**